PyCQA/redbaron/docs/nodes_reference.rst

 Helpers
 -------

-FuncdefNode comes with one helper to add another item at the end of the value of the node without having to think about formating.
+ForNode comes with one helper to add another item at the end of the value of the node without having to think about formating.
 It is documented here:
 :ref:`append_value`.